Last Updated on April 13, 2026 by James Hartley

 TPAR

-The compliance requirement that disqualifies Zoho Books for businesses in building, construction, cleaning, IT, courier, and road freight industries.
-Taxable Payments Annual Report — annual reporting of all payments to contractors with an ABN.
+The compliance requirement that disqualifies Zoho Books for building, construction, cleaning, IT, courier, and road freight industries.
 Xero and MYOB both support TPAR natively.
 Zoho Books does not.
-If your industry is TPAR-applicable, Zoho Books is disqualifying.

 $300–400/mo

 Estimated owner time saving from reliable Australian bank feeds + Xero bank rules — reducing monthly reconciliation from 5–7 hours (manual) to 45–90 minutes (automated).
-At $80/hour owner time: $300–400/month in recovered time for a business with 150 monthly bank transactions.
-Bank feed reliability is not a feature — it is a core operating cost.
+At $80/hour owner time.

 🇦🇺 Australia’s Four Compliance Frameworks — Why Platform Choice Matters More Here Than Elsewhere